stacksjs/nanofaker/docs/features/performance.md

 # Performance

-nanofaker is built with performance as a top priority.
+ts-mocker is built with performance as a top priority.
 It's designed to be fast, lightweight, and efficient for all your fake data generation needs.

 ## Key Performance Features

 ### Lightweight Bundle Size

-nanofaker has minimal dependencies and a tiny footprint:
+ts-mocker has minimal dependencies and a tiny footprint:

 - **Small core** - Only essential code, no bloat
 - **Modular locales** - Each locale is a separate package, load only what you need